A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

-Suppose we are at a representation $Q$ in system $v$.
-Moving upwards from $Q$, we remain in $v$ until we encounter the next lowest hyperplane $h_A$ at $q=w_A$.
-As we cross this hyperplane, coalition $A$ changes from winning to losing, which means we move into a system $u$ with winning coalitions $W_u = W_v \setminus \{A\}$.
+Suppose we are at a representation $z$ in game $v$.
+Moving upwards from $z$, we remain in $v$ until we encounter the next lowest hyperplane $h_A$ at $q=w_A$.
+As we cross this hyperplane, coalition $A$ changes from winning to losing, which means we move into a game $u$ with winning coalitions $W_u = W_v \setminus \{A\}$.
 This is precisely what it means to say that $u$ covers $v$ in $\w_n$.

 Since the weight vector $\ww$ is generic, we will never encounter two hyperplanes at once (else $q=w_A=w_B$).
-Thus, as we cross each of the $2^n - 1$ hyperplanes $h_A$ corresponding to nonempty coalitions, one coalition switches from winning to losing and the rank increases by one, until finally we arrive in the consensus rule system.
+Thus, as we increase the quota, representation $(q:\ww)$ crosses, one by one, each of the $2^n - 2$ hyperplanes $h_A$ corresponding to nonempty coalitions other than $[n]$.
+After crossing $h_A$, coalition $A$ switches from winning to losing, and we lie in a new game with rank one greater than before.
+We continue until finally we arrive in the consensus rule game.
 Thus our vertical line corresponds to a maximal saturated chain.
 The duality of the chain follows immediately from Theorem~\ref{thm:dualgeom}. \end{proof}

-The hierarchy of $v$ and its position within poset $\w_n$ determine which facets occur for polytope $P_v$.
+The hierarchy of $v$ and its position within the poset $\w_n$ determine which facets occur for the polytope $P_v$.